-This exclusion is commonly known as the “Co-Employee Exclusion”.
+A “Co-employee exclusion” may also be referred to as a “fellow employee exclusion.”
+A fellow employee exclusion is built into an insurance company’s liability policies.
+It removes insured status from an employee when they suffer harm at the hands of another employee of the same organization.
 It was intended so that someone protected under a business’ auto insurance liability policy could not make a claim as an employee under workers’ compensation and then also collect under the company’s automotive liability policy due to injury caused by a fellow employee.

 In notifying Doug of the rejection of his claim, his insurance company stated that he was an employee in the course of his employment of his closely held corporation so that his damages caused by a fellow employee were excluded.

 ‘ Doug is a fictional name to protect privacy

 To support their claim that he was an employee, his insurance company quoted Labor Code Section 3351 which provides that: